-CAUTION: The car must not be driven with wheels of different dimensions.
-The use of different size wheels can seriously damage your car's transmission.
+CAUTION: The car must not be driven with wheels of different dimensions or with a spare tire other than the one that came with the car.
+The use of different size wheels can seriously damage your car's transmission \. \ This also applies to models equipped with All Wheel Drive (AWD)